Journalism's Roving Eye

 John Maxwell Hamilton, a former foreign correspondent, is the author of Journalism's Roving Eye: A History of American Foreign Reporting and other books.
 He is executive vice chancellor and provost of Louisiana State University, LSU Foundation Hopkins P. Breazeale Professor, and the founding dean of LSU's Manship School of Mass Communication.

-Review of Journalism's Roving Eye
+Praise for Journalism's Roving Eye

 "Hamilton, a former foreign correspondent turned academic, assembles the components of the big foreign-reporting machine—the editors, publishers, reporters, fixers, and shooters as well as technologies such as transoceanic telegraph cables, television, the geosynchronous satellite, the personal computer, and the Internet—to produce an authoritative book.
-There is nothing like it in the library."
+There is nothing like it in the library."—Slate

 Watch John Maxwell Hamilton discuss the role of US foreign reporting on the Riz Khan show